sagemath/sagewiki_to_gh-2022-10-10/days90.md

 == Accommodations: ==

- * Hotel accommodations in Claremont will be arranged for non-local participants.
+ * Hotel or AirBnB accommodations in Claremont will be arranged for non-local participants.
 All workshop activities will take place on campus at Harvey Mudd College.

 == Travel: ==